MozillaTN/mozillatn.github.io/blog/_posts/2016-12-09-MozillaTN-Meetup-2017.markdown

 The most important criteria we are looking for is your plan for the next 6 months in contributing to any of the  functional areas.
 You are also allowed to share a plan for those functional areas that are not mentioned in the above list.Ex: MDN, SUMO, Codebase contribution and so on.
 Share you ideas and ways on which you would like to implement, in order to increase the contributor base & activities in those areas as a blog post.
 Once done, Make sure that you share your blog post with the bigger community on Social Media ( Twitter, Facebook & Telegram), Tag us with **#MozillaTN17**  (Our official hashtag for the meetup).

+[Read here](https://goo.gl/SGcL6b) to know more about how to write a successful plan .
+Check out this [Sample Plan](https://goo.gl/cVV8Y2) written by Prasanth

 You can apply in this [Google Form](https://goo.gl/forms/OKv9o2EUMBCRwl4N2)

 *Note*: The deadline to apply for this event is on **December 18th 6:00PM.**